joshbeckman/notes/blog/_posts/2024-12-07-rules-for-syndication-on-my-site.md

 - It’s a reply to a post local to that platform
 - It targets or mentions a user of that platform \(e\.g\. with an embedded mention link\)

 This way, if someone sees a post from me natively on one platform or another - [metting them where they are](https://www.joshbeckman.org/blog/gotta-publish-where-the-people-are) - they can interact with it fully and with the least surprise \(e\.g\. they won’t click a username and be directed to another platform\)\.
+Everyone has as much context as required to understand what's being discussed.
 And anyone can always view my stuff on my site and see everything\.